-It sounds simple, but writing meta descriptions (also known as meta tags) can be tricky; you need to strike a balance between captivating your reader and describing the relevancy of your page for search engines.
+It sounds simple, but writing meta descriptions can be tricky; you need to strike a balance between captivating your reader and describing the relevancy of your page for search engines.
 The same goes for title tags (or meta titles), which are like headlines for your website.

 You already know that title tags and meta descriptions are important; they can…

 - Tell search engines what your content is about.